Kruger, Coast & Cape

 Day 10

-DrakensbergLeave Durban and travel inland towards the majestic Drakensberg mountain range (approximately 7–8 hours).
-Stop along the way at the Nelson Mandela Capture Site and learn of the history of this great man.
-Then stretch your legs on a short hike along the Drakensberg mountain chain.
-Home to an amazing array of flora and fauna, Drakensberg is Southern Africa's highest range – sitting at 3482 metres – and forms part of the border between South Africa and Lesotho.
-The range is often referred to locally as the Barrier of Spears or the Dragon Mountains.
+DrakensbergLeave Durban and travel inland towards the majestic Drakensberg mountain range this morning.
+Stop along the way at the Nelson Mandela Capture Site and learn about the history of this great man.
+Continue the journey to Drakensberg mountain chain.
 Your accommodation here is in twin rooms with an ensuite at a unique backpacker lodge in Drakensberg.
-After you’ve settled in, enjoy a drink with your travel group in the thatched-loft lounge room, where there’s a book-swap and internet facilities.
-You’ll also be able to check out the onsite pool, jacuzzi, barbeque, fire pit and wi-fi.
+After you’ve settled in, enjoy a drink with your travel group in the thatched-loft lounge room.
+You’ll also be able to check out the onsite pool, jacuzzi, barbeque and fire pit.

 Meals: Breakfast Dinner -